celery/celery/docs/userguide/periodic-tasks.rst

     please see :ref:`celerytut-configuration`.
 You can either
     set these options on your app directly or you can keep a separate module for configuration.

+    If you want to use a single item tuple for `args`, don't forget that the constructor is a comma and not a pair of parentheses.

 Using a :class:`~datetime.timedelta` for the schedule means the task will be sent in 30 second intervals (the first task will be sent 30 seconds